reactivepixel/Depreciated-WDD-Hubot/README.md

     $ heroku login

 Enter you user credentials and you should see the message **Authentication successful.**.
 Alternatively, you may be presented with a message about a **Public Key**.
-This is the key we generated and shared with Github previously and there are two different messages that may be displayed asking you how to proceed:
+This is the key we generated and shared with GitHub previously and there are two different messages that may be displayed asking you how to proceed:

 > Could not find an existing public key.
 Would you like to generate one?
 [Yn]

 In this case a ssh key was not found on your system and Heroku needs to generate one for you, simply press Y and Enter.

-> If you have multiple ssh keys on your computer (likely if you have previously used the Github GUI App) you are presented with a numbered list of each of your keys and asked to select one to use.
+> If you have multiple ssh keys on your computer (likely if you have previously used the GitHub GUI App) you are presented with a numbered list of each of your keys and asked to select one to use.

-Select any option that does not have **Github** in the name.
+Select any option that does not have **GitHub** in the name.

-### Github
+### GitHub

-Fork the [WDD-Hubot][wddhubot] Repo on Github.
+Fork the [WDD-Hubot][wddhubot] Repo on GitHub.

 Notate, for later use, the SSH clone URL for the forked repo that was just created on your account.